 So now you know where you want to be located on the World Wide Web.
 What next?
 You need to register for that location so that nobody else will take it.
 And like most registrations, you pay to get registered.
 And like some registrations, you renew your registration after a certain period of time.
 How much you pay and how often you pay depends on whoever registers you.
 Also, some Top Level Domains are more expensive than others.
 The cheaper ones (most of which we have discussed above) go for about Ksh.
 1, 000 per year.

 Domain name registration is done by domain name registration companies.
-One such company is Kenya Website Experts, which Gathiu Wangari registered this domain name with.
+One such company is Kenya Website Experts, which we registered our domain name with.
 Otherwise, there are hundreds of domain name registration companies available on the internet.

 Each of these companies' websites has a form which allows you to search if your domain name is available.
 If it is taken, consider changing the name or the suffix, just as you would find another location for your small business if the location you desired to place it is already occupied.
 All the best as you search!